adm1nKirill/Animals_2/googletest-master/googlemock/docs/cook_book.md

     productive.
 *   If `Concrete`'s implementation ever has to change, you don't have to rewrite everywhere it is used.
-Instead, you can absorb the change in your implementation of the interface, and your other code and tests will be insulated from this change.
+Instead, you can absorb the change in your implementation of the interface, and your OTHER code and tests will be insulated from this change.

 Some people worry that if everyone is practicing this technique, they will end